Oberseminar Finanz- und Versicherungsmathematik

 Lorenzo Schönleber,

-Collegio Carlo Alberto in Turin
+Collegio Carlo Alberto, University of Turin

 Maximilian Würschmidt,